betaflight/betaflight/README.md

-baseflight / multiwii configurator
+baseflight configurator
 ==================================
-This project was designed to work primarily with baseflight (but should work just fine with anything using the standard MSP)

-Configurator is based on chrome.serial API (currently found only in google chrome and chromium web browsers)
+Configurator is based on chrome.serial API (currently found only in google chrome and chromium web browsers).

 I am using Flotr2 as a plotting library (with a few UI tweaks).

-Using "webkit" as application wrapper assures full compatibility across operating systems (Windows / Linux/ Mac OS).

 Installation
 ------------